Air Conditioner Replacement in Jeannette, PA

 Q: Will a higher SEER rating always lower my bills in Jeannette?

-A: Higher SEER often reduces energy use, but actual savings depend on usage patterns, ductwork efficiency, thermostat settings, and local electricity rates.
+A: Higher SEER ratings often reduce energy use, but actual savings depend on usage patterns, ductwork efficiency, thermostat settings, and local electricity rates.

 Q: What happens to the old refrigerant during replacement?